Before and after edited photos examples – 7 basic Lightroom edits

 • Post-crop vignetting

 Even though it was late in the day it was still very hot and sunny day and the model’s skin photographed quite shiny.
-So I used the spot removal tool to reduce the spectral highlight on her forehead created by flash and the sun and also removed a couple of minor blemishes.
+So I used the remove tool (spot removal tool) to reduce the spectral highlight on her forehead created by flash and the sun and also removed a couple of minor blemishes.

-The Lightroom spot removal tool is also fantastic at ironing out wrinkles on clothes!
+The Lightroom remove tool is also fantastic at ironing out wrinkles on clothes!

 Masking brush tool